Reese Witherspoon Shares Sweet Throwback Photo With Children On Instagram

 Reese Witherspoon is one proud mother and she definitely isn’t afraid to show it!

-As her 13 million plus Instagram followers know, it’s not uncommon for the mother of three to post photos of her children for all of her fans to see.
+As her 13 million-plus Instagram followers know, it’s not uncommon for the mother of three to post photos of her children for all of her fans to see.
 Today, the Big Little Lies star decided to switch things up a little bit.
 Instead of posting a current photo of her children like she usually does, Witherspoon decided to switch it up a bit by posting a throwback image of herself, her son Deacon, and her daughter, Ava.

 In the sweet photo, Witherspoon tells fans that she has been thinking “back” a lot this summer and says that she really misses the days when Ava and Deacon were so little.
 The trio poses for a photo during their vacation in Martha’s Vineyard in the throwback image.
 Reese, Ava, and Deacon all appear to have color-coordinated their outfits with each of the three donning a white top along with brown pants.
 Reese kneels at the end of a dock while she holds a young Deacon on her knee and grabs daughter Ava, who is standing right beside her, around the waist.
 A lake and a few sailboats are visible just behind the family.